|Kit

 Slots

-leftSlot and rightSlot render before and after the children.
+startSlot and endSlot render before and after the children.
 Both are wrapped in aria-hidden so they don't pollute the accessible name.
 Pass a bare lucide-react icon — the button's size variant scales it automatically.

 Loading